ag-sre/sre-interview-prep/README.md

 Overall prepare the following concepts throughly:
 1. Read from a file
 2. Batch read from a large file
-3. Time complexity of of operations on hashmap and heap.
+3. Time complexity of operations on hashmap and heap.
 4. Reading variable values from command line argument
 5. Designing a flask server